What is GoodYarn?

 And they tell us they love it!

-- 87% of workshop participants felt very or extremely confident to start a conversation with someone whose mental health they were concerned about.
+99% of participants also showed improvement in confidence to start a conversation with someone they may be concerned about.

 Current GoodYarn licence holders

 Our goal for the next two years is to have 80 organisations involved with the GoodYarn programme and a target of 15,000 workers participating in GoodYarn workshops.

 The following organisations are all health and safety leaders within their industries, and we are delighted to be working with them to collectively grow the GoodYarn community across New Zealand workplaces.